rorosaurus/project-mc2-led-purse/README.md

 ## Sketches
 Note: some ESP32 dev boards require you to hold the BOOT button for ~3s to connect during sketch upload.

+### FeatureDemo
+The demo of SmartMatrix features, straight from the SmartMatrix example sketches!
+I've lightly modified it to remove a couple demos that get VERY bright and might use too much power.
+However there's still a couple that are pretty blinding - be careful!

 ### MultipleTextLayers
 Lightly modified example sketch from the SmartMatrix example library.
 Perfect for a minimal sketch that displays scrolling text!